Using a mix of secure and flexible income in retirement to match your needs

 Most investments carry charges, and the income you ultimately receive depends on the returns from investments, less any charges.
 Therefore it is important you consider the charges of your drawdown plan and associated investments, as well as the charges for any of the other options you are considering.

-See charges of the Vantage SIPP
+See charges of the HL SIPP